SDEG77/TRIPLE-SUBJECTS/README.md

 - [ ] Set up report generation for analyzing booking trends and revenue tracking.
 - [ ] Provide options for exporting booking and payment data for financial record-keeping.!
 - [ ] Ensure logging of all key activities (e.g., booking approvals, payment verifications, user management actions).
+- [ ] Set up a notification system for new bookings and updates to existing bookings.
 - [ ] ***Finished the Miscellaneous***